- Home Page

 Clear Creek allows homeowner installers to become licensed to do work on their own OWTS.
 The homeowner must take the Clear Creek County Contractors Exam and receive a passing score of 75% or higher.
 Homeowner installers are only licensed to perform one project per calendar year and are only permitted to do work on a system they own.

-For information on how to become licensed in Clear Creek County, please call 303-679-2428.
+To apply to become licensed in Clear Creek County, please apply here.

-Selecting a Licensed Systems Cleaner
+Licensed Systems Cleaners

 A licensed systems cleaner is any person engaged in the cleaning or pumping of septic tanks, vaults, holding tanks or other components of an OWTS.
 They are also responsible for transporting the sewage to an approved disposal site.
 In order for a company to become licensed, they must take the Clear Creek County System Cleaner Exam to ensure that they are aware of applicable regulations.

-For information on how to become licensed in Clear Creek County, please call 303-679-2428.
+To apply to become licensed in Clear Creek County, please apply here.